pinak/2048/README.md

 Playing Instructions:
 ======================
-Use w,a,s,d followed by enter key to perform a move.
+Use use arrow keys to move around